Author: Hasmik Hovhannisyan

-Not a minute passed without constant beating, kicking, grabbing, pulling, tearing, punching and biting.
+Not a minute passed without constant beating, kicking, grabbing, pulling, tearing, punching, and biting.
 They were getting more and more exhausted as time went by.
 All of a sudden, he threw her on the ground and told her to shut up.
 He said he wouldn’t touch her anymore, and they would go to the village now.
-Eva thought it was better off obeying him for the moment, before they would be safe among other people.
+Eva thought it was better off obeying him for the moment before they would be safe among other people.

-On the way back the man picked the bicycle up he had left there before, took her by the hand and started asking — as if nothing had happened — what her name was and what was business she had in Armenia.
+On the way back the man picked the bicycle up he had left there before, took her by the hand, and started asking — as if nothing had happened — what her name was and what business she had in Armenia.
 Even more unexpectedly, he thought they absolutely had to take a selfie.
 To do so, he had to let go of the bike and Eva’s hand to set the phone camera up.
 Eva tried to run off again.
 He caught her, this time taking disposable gloves out of his pocket.

 “I thought he wanted to put me on the ground again or even kill, and not leave any fingerprints.
 He didn’t seem to understand he had already left plenty.
 But he took my hand again and dragged me along.
-He played with me, like a cat would with a mouse.”
+He played with me like a cat would with a mouse.”

 It was taunting.
-At some point Eva did escape from the villain, and tried to get help from the villagers — with no luck.
+At some point, Eva did escape from the villain and tried to get help from the villagers — with no luck.
 When she stumbled upon him again, he was angry; he yelled and called her “suka” (the Russian translation for “bitch”).

 One more time — and again in a flash, he calmed down, and promised to let her go this time for sure, but… only in exchange for a kiss.
 While Eva was staring at him, shocked and bewildered, he called somebody with his cell phone and asked them to come over— Eva understood that much.
 They had already reached the motorway.
 Eva thought that since he hadn’t managed to rape her on his own, he was calling his friends — and she had to get away quickly.
 She tried to stop cars passing by.
 One of them did and she asked the driver to take her to the city center.
 But when the attacker approached, the driver exclaimed: “Armen, hello, how are you?”
 They talked, and soon the driver left.

 Eva jumped inside the next car that stopped and locked the door.
-At the same moment Armen’s friends appeared with another car.
+At the same moment, Armen’s friends appeared in another car.
 One of them came to the window and started talking Eva into getting out of the car.
 The attacker explained his version of her behaviour to the driver, which had something to do with “stress” and that she wasn’t in control of her actions.
 “The driver asked me to get out of his car.
 I said they wanted to hurt me, but he didn’t listen.”

 Eva got out.
 One of them gave her the bicycle back.
 She hopped onto it immediately and rode off, followed by the men for a while.
 Near Vanadzor they stuck their heads out of the car’s windows and whistled.
 The car turned back.
 They disappeared.